aditya-mad/union-encrypt/README.md

 # Union Encrypt

 Welcome to Union Encrypt, a Python tool designed for text encryption and decryption using image encoding.
 This project simplifies the process of securing and revealing messages through images.
+This algorithm can be used to encode text into images and decode images back to text.

 ## Table of Contents
 - [Introduction](#introduction)